 Pinnguaq pays $1 CDN per word for articles, and a negotiable page rate for illustrated work.

-If you are interested in pitching us a story, comic or cover idea for Root & STEM’s upcoming space issue, please email Pinnguaq’s Director of Education, Jennie Cross at Jennie@pinnguaq.com by September 30th, 2021.
+If you are interested in pitching us a story, comic, or cover idea for Root & STEM’s upcoming space issue, please email Pinnguaq’s Director of Education, Jennie Cross at firstname.lastname@example.org by September 30, 2021.

-For more information on Root & STEM, including downloadable back issues, visit Root & STEM.
+For more information on Root & STEM, including downloadable back issues, visit the Root & STEM page.

 Director of Education, Pinnguaq Association